leo-arch/clifm/README.md

  * Open files without the need to specify any program.
 Via `mime` (the **built-in resource opener**), if no program was specified, CliFM will open the file with the default program associated to that kind of files.
 To open a file may be as simple as this: `o 12`, or `o 12 &` if you want it running in the background.
 Of course, you can also set a custom resource opener.

-* **Quick search**: type `/string` and CliFM will list all the files containing `string` in its name.
-This function also supports wildcards.
-Example: `/*.png` will list all the .png files in the current directory.
-If you want to search for files in another directory, just tell the search function where to search: `/*.png /media/images`.
+* **Quick search**: type `/REGEX` and CliFM will list all matches for the corresponding REGEX pattern.
+Example: `/.*.png` will list all the PNG files in the current directory.
+If you want to search for files in another directory, just tell the search function where to search: `/.*.png /media/images`.
+And, if you want to further filter the search, you still can specify what kind of files you want.
+For example: `/[.-].*d$ -d /etc` will list all directories (-d) in /etc containing a dot or a slash and ending with 'd'.

 ![quick search](images/quick_search.png)